benstadlbauer/expring/README.md

 where the category should be chosen from a given list.

 # TODO
-* Write tests for already existing code based on version 0.1 (commit `68ca286`)
+* Write tests for already existing code
+* Maybe use port 8443 instead of 443
 * Make the SSL not self-signed
-* Get a proper domain name
-* Back-up the database
+* Redirect http to https [hint1](https://stackoverflow.com/questions/26655875/spring-boot-redirect-http-to-https)
-* Implement spring security with username, password, etc.
+* Implement security with username, password, individual databases etc
-* Make the application start automatically whenever the VM gets started